mdn/content/files/en-us/web/api/displaymediastreamconstraints/video/index.md

   - : A [`ConstrainDOMString`](/en-US/docs/Web/API/MediaTrackConstraints#constraindomstring) that specifies whether or not to include the mouse cursor in the generated track, and if so, whether or not to hide it while not moving.
 The value may be a single one of the following strings, or an array of them to allow the browser flexibility in deciding what to do about the cursor.

     - `always`
-      - : The mouse is always visible in the video content of the {domxref("MediaStream"), unless the mouse has moved outside the area of the content.
+      - : The mouse is always visible in the video content of the {{domxref("MediaStream")}}, unless the mouse has moved outside the area of the content.
     - `motion`
       - : The mouse cursor is always included in the video if it's moving, and for a short time after it stops moving.
     - `never`